maflcko/b-c-gui-translations-review/reviews/lt.md

         <source>Confirmed (%1 confirmations)</source>
         <translation>Patvirtinta (%1 patvirtinimas)</translation>

 YES
-The translation is incorrect in the use of the plural form and case of the word "patvirtinimas".
-In Lithuanian, the word for "confirmations" (plural) should match the number and be in the genitive plural form.
-Since the source is "%1 confirmations" (plural), it should be "patvirtinimai" in the nominative plural or "patvirtinimų" in the genitive plural depending on context.
-Here, using the genitive plural after a number is correct, so it should be "patvirtinimų".
+The translation does not correctly reflect the plural form "confirmations."
+The Lithuanian translation uses the singular "patvirtinimas," but it should be plural to match the English source.

 Correct translation:
-Patvirtinta (%1 patvirtinimų)
+Patvirtinta (%1 patvirtinimai)
 ```

 ```
         <source>Enter address, transaction id, or label to search</source>
         <translation>Įveskite adresą ar žymę į paiešką</translation>

 YES
-The translation is in Lithuanian, but the source text includes "transaction id" which is missing in the translation.
-Also, the translation uses only "adresą" (address) and "žymę" (label), missing "transaction id" (sandorio ID or transakcijos ID).
-This omission changes the meaning and makes the translation incomplete.
+The translation omits "transaction id" (sandorio ID) from the source, making it incomplete.
+The English "or" ("ar") should also consistently separate all options.

 Correct translation:
 Įveskite adresą, sandorio ID arba žymę paieškai
 ```